What is Post-Tensioning Time?

 Concrete has compressive strength, meaning that it can withstand its own weight within a structure.
 However, it lacks tensile strength.
-Therefore, as soon as everyday loads are added to a concrete structure, such as vehicles in a car park or on a bridge, the concrete struggles under the additional weight due to a lack in flexibility, which leads to cracking and weakening of the structure.
-This is why steel reinforcing bars, or rebar, is embedded in the concrete.
-Rebar, however, only provides passive reinforcement, meaning it does not bear any load or force until the concrete has already cracked.
-This is where post-tensioning comes in to provide additional active reinforcement.
+Therefore, as soon as everyday loads are added to a concrete structure, such as vehicles on a bridge, the concrete struggles under the additional weight.
+This is due to the lack of flexibility, which leads to cracking and weakening of the structure.
+Usually, reinforcing steel, or rebar, is embedded in the concrete to provide passive reinforcement.
+But it does not bear any load or force until the concrete has already cracked.
+This is where post-tensioning time provides additional active reinforcement.

 - Controls Cracking: Post-tensioning reduces shrinkage cracks.
 Cracks that do form are reinforced and held tightly together.
 This prevents insects from entering the structure and reduces possible water penetration which can cause corrosion, damage, and mold.

 - Durability: A post-tensioned structure is more resistant to environmental risks that can cause bendings, such as clay or highly collapsible soils.
 Bridges using this technique have high intrinsic durability as well and can be constructed quickly with minimal impact on the human and natural environment.

 - Efficiency: Post-tensioning time allows concrete to gain strength faster.
 This can significantly reduce labour costs and speed up a project.
 This allows for large structures, such as high-rise buildings, to be made open to the public faster.

 - Economical: Structures which use this technique require fewer concrete materials and reinforcing steel.
 Furthermore, post-tensioned elevated floor systems require fewer and thinner columns, saving on materials and creating a more aesthetically pleasing open space.
 Maintenance costs are low as well, provided the tendons are not cut.